 There are hundreds of temples in Bangkok.
 So after you’ve done the three most famous ones on your first day, it’s hard to make a choice.

 I chose Loha Prasat for its unique architecture that caught my attention with all its spires (37, like the number of virtues toward enlightenment in Buddhism).
 It ended up being my favourite temple visit in Bangkok.
-It was quiet, educational and with fantastic views at the top.
+It was quiet, educational and with fantastic views from the top.

 Third stop: Wat Intharawihan

 Wat Intharawihan is famous for its 32-metres-high standing Buddha, one of the biggest Buddha in Thailand.
-It’s open later than other temples so you can go there at the end of the afternoon if you slept a bit late that morning (hence my photo by night…).
+It’s open later than other temples, so you can go there at the end of the afternoon if you slept a bit late that morning (hence my photo by night…).

 I enjoyed walking in the streets of Bangkok as it’s a great way to witness local life, but you may want to catch a taxi or a tuk-tuk to go up there.
 It’s not in the same area as the other things listed in the itinerary.